Blair1233/Class24/1-Lesson-Plans/03-Terminal-and-Bash/3/StudentGuide.md

 ### 07. Introduction to `awk`

-When working with data, you'll often often need to obtain specific data points within complex log files.
+When working with data, you'll often need to obtain specific data points within complex log files.

 - For example: